anobelius/index/README.md

 ## Description

 This is a brief description of my project.
 It outlines its purpose, features, and any relevant details to help users understand what it does.
-Just a simple web server
+Just a simple web server, personal.

 ## Installation

 Instructions on how to install and set up the project.
-There is no installation
+There is no installation...

-License
+## License
 This project is licensed under the following terms:

 Important Note: This code is not open for unrestricted use.
 By using this code, you agree to adhere to the terms outlined below: